-Warwick Public School district faced controversy earlier this week when it announced that students with unpaid lunch balances would be denied hot food.
-Now, yogurt brand Chobani is stepping up to pay off almost $48,000 of the $77,000 worth of student debts.
+Rhode Island’s Warwick Public Schools faced controversy earlier this week when the district announced that students with unpaid lunch balances would be denied hot food.
+Now yogurt brand Chobani is stepping up to pay off almost $48,000 of the $77,000 worth of student debts, CNN reports.

-In what many have called a method of shaming the poor, children in debt would be given a sunflower seed butter and jelly sandwich instead of hot meals like their classmates would have, until their balance was paid.
+In what many have called a method of shaming the poor, the plan called for children in debt to be given a sunflower seed butter and jelly sandwich, instead of the hot meals their classmates would receive, until their balances were paid.

-As outrage over the new rule grew, some people decided to do more about it then wag a finger of disapproval; they found ways to help.
-Most visibly, Chobani founder and CEO Hamdi Ulukaya hopped on Twitter Thursday (May 9) to announce some big news for the families of Warwick, RI.
+As outrage over the new rule grew, some people decided to do more about it than wag a finger of disapproval; they found ways to help.
+Most visibly, Chobani founder and CEO Hamdi Ulukaya hopped on Twitter on Thursday (May 9) to announce some big news for the families of Warwick.

-In addition to paying $47,650 of the amount owed, according to CNN, Chobani will be donating cups and yogurt to the community in Warwick.
+In addition to paying $47,650 of the amount owed, according to CNN, Chobani will be donating cups and yogurt to the Warwick community.

-By the time this announcement came, Warwick school district had already started backpedaling in the backlash.
-According to the Providence Journal, Karen Bachus, chairwoman of Warwick’s school committee, confirmed that the district will not follow through on its earlier plan to deny hot lunches and food options from the children who owed money.
+By the time this announcement came, the Warwick school district had already started backpedaling in the backlash.
+According to the Providence Journal, Karen Bachus, chairwoman of Warwick’s school committee, confirmed that the district would not be carrying out its proposal to withhold hot lunches and food options from the children who owed money.

 It’s great to see outrage and protection for our young.
 It’s even better to see large food companies stepping up to help children in need; hopefully more companies will come together to pay these debts across the nation, and donate nutritious food like Chobani has.
 Still, it’d be best of them to use their corporate power to also push for higher wages and more job opportunities for the working class.
 That way, affording school lunch isn’t an issue at all.
 Give a hand up, not just a handout.
 Address the real root issues.